acanalis/acanalis.github.io/content/en/post/fast-hugo-intro.md

 ## 4. Theme users edit configs and write in `/content`.
-If you just want to use a nice theme you saw at the [Hugo Themes Page](https://themes.gohugo.io/), you can start with the example site (every theme has one) and then use your intuition to edit the configuration files and add content files like the ones in the example inside the `/content` and its subdirs.
+If you just want to use a nice theme you saw at the [Hugo Themes Page](https://themes.gohugo.io/), you can start with the example site (every theme has one) and then use your intuition to edit the configuration files and add content files like the ones in the example.

-In principle you can ignore the details of the templating language and write markdown, but somewhere along the line you'll need to know the internals of a theme.
+In principle you can ignore the inner workings of the templating language and just write markdown, but somewhere along the line you'll need to know more.

 ## 5. The generated site mirrors the structure of `/content`